yuriwa/crewai-sheets-ui/docs/sheets_help.md

 **Q: How do I ensure everything functions smoothly?**
 A: Great question!
 To keep our spreadsheets functioning smoothly, follow these simple habits:
    - Do not insert rows.
 This breaks the formulas.
 You can achive the same by copying the botom rows then delete and paste special (values only) lower.
+   - Especially do not insert above the first data row.
+This will break formulas.
    - Only sort columns that are designated for sorting.
    - Similarly, only apply filters to designated filtering fields.
    - Always use the "Paste Special -> Paste Values Only" option when pasting data.